-nal years of the Nineteenth Cen- ies. tury, he was mentioned in vari-ous parts of the country as the "If there ever was a time in my logical candidate for a national office.
-Even before his actual this is the exact moment." nomination as vice - president. his name was repeatedly linked Filled with emotion he extend-Republican leader selected 5331/2 to 3851/2.
+nal years of the Nineteenth Cen-ies. tury, he was mentioned in various parts of the country as the 'If there ever was a time in my logical candidate for a national life when I was embarrassed, office.
+Even before his actual this is the exact moment." nomination as vice - president, his name was repeatedly linked Filled with emotion he extendwith that of William McKinley, ed his thanks to his fellow citi-then being boomed as the presi-dential nominee.
+Judge John F. for Paterson with a Robert Throughout Hobart's politically and the property of dential nominee.
+Judge John F. for Paterson with a Robert Throughout Hobart's political Fort, of New Jersey, was the Burns poem with which he concareer and particularly during Republican leader selected present Hobart's name before the National Convention for the the campaign year in which vice-pressidency.
+The vote on McKinley was elected president the United States are blamed the first ballot for Hobart was 5331/2 to 3851/2.